 - Ease Through Security: Purchase CLEAR, Global Entry, or TSA PreCheck and receive a statement credit.

 - Enjoy Those Hotel Perks: Book a stay at a Fine Hotels and Resorts property via Amex Travel and receive a room upgrade, $100 property amenity, late checkout, and more.
-2-night stays or greater at The Hotel Collection also receive room upgrades and a $100 hotel experience credit.
+For 2-night stays or greater at The Hotel Collection, you’ll receive room upgrades and a $100 hotel experience credit.

 Bottom Line: The Amex Platinum card sets the standard for a premium travel rewards card.
 If its benefits are some you can use, the value will far exceed the annual fee.
 There’s even a possibility of getting a 100,000- to 150,000-point welcome bonus for the Amex Platinum card!